+Agency certify they ensure the privacy of child care staff members (including ld care staff member) when providing the results of the comprehensive eck?

+[x] Yes.

+[] No. If no, describe the current process of notification:

+Appeals process ses for background checks

+prospective sta must provide for a process that allows child care provider staff members (and ff members) to appeal the results of a background check to challenge the accuracy so of the information contained in the individual's background check report.

-Does the appeals process:
+Does the appea ls process:

 i.
 Provide the affected individual with information related to each disqualifying crime in a report, along with information/notice on the opportunity to appeal.

-⊠ Yes.
+[x] Yes.

-□ No.
+[] No. Describe:

 ii.
 Provide the affected individual with clear instructions about how to complete the appeals process for each background check component if they wish to challenge the accuracy or completeness of the information contained in such individual's background report.

-⊠ Yes.
+[x] Yes.

-\square No.
+[] No. Describe:

 iii.
 Ensure the Lead Agency attempts to verify the accuracy of the information challenged by the individual, including making an effort to locate any missing disposition information related to the disqualifying crime.

-⊠ Yes.
+[x] Yes.

-□ No.
+[] No. Describe:

 iv.
 Get completed in a timely manner.

-⊠ Yes.
+[x] Yes.

-□ No.
+[] No. Describe:

-v.
-Ensure the affected individual receives written notice of the decision.
+V. Ensure the affected individual receives written notice of the decision.
 In the case of a negative determination, the decision must indicate (1) the Lead Agency's efforts to verify the accuracy of information challenged by the individual, (2) any additional appeals rights available to the individual, and (3) information on how the individual can correct the federal or State records at issue in the case.

-⊠ Yes.
+[x] Yes.

-\square No.
+[] No Describe:

-vi.
-Facilitate coordination between the Lead Agency and other agencies in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in accordance with the Act.
+Facilitate coordination between the Lead Agency and other agencies in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in

-⊠ Yes.

-\square No.